dinakaranonline/blog/_posts/2021-01-23-Dummies-Guide-To-DevSecOps.md

 **2. How?**

 - People: Stakeholder buy-in and Getting Teams onboarded
-- Process: Standardise, workflows.
-Governance, Cadence.
-Security Review
+- Process: Workflow standardization and Documentation
 - Technology: Tools and automation